Ancient local buldings were smashed apart, thanks to Wiltshire Council.

-It was obvious to anyone that the Westbury Oak Inn buildings were old.
+It was obvious to everyone that the Westbury Oak Inn buildings were old.

-The Oak buildings occupied just a small portion of one end of the overall site and could easily have been integrated into the Aldi
+The Oak buildings occupied only a small portion of one end of the overall site.
+They could easily have been integrated into the Aldi

-supermarket development, had Wiltshire Council acted properly - and simply made it a planning condition.
+supermarket development, had Wiltshire Council acted properly and simply made this a planning condition.

-Recovered timber analysis showed that the structure was 15th century (1490).
+Subsequent analysis proved that the Oak Inn was actually 15th century (1490).

 The quality of work has not again really been achieved.
 When knocked down, it is lost for ever.

 Much older structure is often within old buildings.
 Before demolition, Wiltshire Council was told by a local

-historic buildings expert that the inner structures were probably medieval.
+historic buildings expert that these old structures were probably medieval.
 The expert advice was ignored.

 There were many opportunities for Wiltshire Council to consider the structures.
 Planning processes about these buildings were over